 20,000,000,000,000 + -20,000,000,000,000 = 0

-This is the reason why repaying money that is borrowed into existence is destroyed when the loan is repaid.
-This is also why $20 Trillion Dollars will NOT actually be going into circulation.
-Granted, if the total value of all the already existing assets is a bit more or less than the total of the public debt, there may be some National Debt remaining, or for the first time, a National Credit.
+This is why $20 Trillion Dollars will NOT actually be going into circulation.
+This is also the reason why repaying money that is borrowed into existence is destroyed when the debt is repaid.
+Granted, if the total value of all these already existing assets is a bit more or less than the total of the public debt, there may be some National Debt remaining, or for the first time, a National Credit.
 In the event of a National Credit, only that portion will move into circulation, for example:

 How do we make this happen?